 Upcoming courses are being presented by the DOCS Education and have been specifically designed to meet most state and province regulatory requirements.
 “Oral Sedation Dentistry”' is a three-day, hands-on course.
 Check your Sedation Regulations here.

-All DOCS programs are AGD PACE-Approved courses.
+DOCS Education is an AGD PACE-Approved provider.
 Oral Sedation Dentistry covers 9 simple techniques that will help you provide relaxation for your patients, perform larger cases, and do the dentistry you love to do in a more comfortable environment.
 You will also participate in hands-on experience and training in critical techniques for ultimate patient safety, something emphasized at all DOCS courses.
 Whether your goal is simple anxiolysis or oral sedation, this class has the systems you need to get started.